THE UNIVERSITY OF THE THIRD AGE

 The group leader emails details of the visit to all members approx. 7 days beforehand and wherever practical members car share

-We will consider how the geology has influenced the land forms, industry and buildings.
+The area of study is the coast and countryside, towns, villages and churches.
+We consider how geology has influenced land forms, industry and buildings.

-Group members will be invited to contribute their own knowledge of flowers, birds, architecture etc.
+Group members are invited to contribute their own knowledge of landscape and the natural world.

 Our walks are held on the third Friday of each month from January to November, and are planned to be up to 6 miles in length.
 We try to find a variety of countryside for our walks, generally within an hour’s drive of York, and sharing transport wherever possible.

-They are likely to take most of the day, as we stop to look at anything of interest along the way, and we usually end with tea and cake if there is a convenient tea shop nearby.
+We walk at a steady pace, not fast, and may stop to look at anything of interest along the way.
+We aim to complete the walk around 2.00 pm and end with tea and cake if there is a convenient tea shop nearby.

 New group members are welcome to join us at any time of the year.